 - Organizational and people management experience.

-- Knowledge about operating environment for charitable organizations in
+- Knowledge about the operating environment for charitable organizations in

 - Northern Ireland Time commitment: An approximate commitment to the role of the chair [e.g., hours/month] is required